njx/repoman/README.md

 Once that's done, just cd into the repoman root folder and do `node index.js`, then hit https://localhost:8080/ from a web browser.

+By default, the GitHub API rate limit for unauthenticated requests is 60 per hour.
+If you want to use the higher 5000-per-hour rate limit, register an OAuth app with GitHub, and create a "config.json" file next to index.js that contains your app's client_id and client_secret.